US STOCKS-S&P 500 ends down, Walt Disney weighs | Business

 The Dow Jones Industrial Average hit a record high before ending lower, pulled down by Walt Disney.
 U.S. officials began to administer the vaccine developed by Pfizer and its German partner BioNTech on Monday following emergency-use approval from federal regulators last week.

-Shares of Disney, down 3.65%, and Pfizer, down almost 5%, weighed more than any other stocks on the S&P 500.
+Shares of Disney, down almost 4%, and Pfizer, down almost 5%, weighed more than any other stocks on the S&P 500.
 The index's four-day losing streak was its longest since Sept.
 21.

 Also on Monday, negotiators in the U.S. Congress neared agreement on a massive government spending deal that would avert a government shutdown, as Republicans and Democrats insisted they want to pass a fresh round of aid to a coronavirus-hit nation.
 Investors continued to focus on early voting in a pair of U.S. Senate races in Georgia that will determine control of the chamber and heavily influence lawmaking.

-Volume on U.S. exchanges was 10.4 billion shares, compared with the 11.5 billion average for the full session over the last 20 trading days.
-Declining issues outnumbered advancing ones on the NYSE by a 1.36-to-1 ratio; on Nasdaq, a 1.08-to-1 ratio favored advancers.
+Volume on U.S. exchanges was 10.5 billion shares, compared with the 11.5 billion average for the full session over the last 20 trading days.
+(Additional reporting by Ambar Warrick and Shreyashi Sanyal in Bengaluru; Editing by Barbara Lewis and Aurora Ellis)

-The S&P 500 posted 25 new 52-week highs and no new lows; the Nasdaq Composite recorded 211 new highs and 15 new lows.

 ALSO READ